jrf115/IR-2019_Term_Project/README.md

         </lst>
     </requestHandler>

 Make a new file called "data-config.xml" and paste this into it.
+You will need to change the url line to match the location of the downloaded wikifile (Wikipedia-20191102205313.xml) for this project.

     <dataConfig>
         <dataSource type="FileDataSource" encoding="UTF-8" />